cbrands/ufsd-p4-petstore/README.md

 * vagrant/catalog.py -- this script is the actual application
 * vagrant/static/style.css -- Simple ccs file, I did't want the app to be to ugly
 * vagrant/templates/\*.html -- These are templates used by catalog.py to create the webpages
+* screenshot/\*.png -- screenshots used in this README.png

 ## How to start.
 ### Prerequisites
 * [Virtualbox](https://www.virtualbox.org/)
 * [Vagrant](https://www.vagrantup.com/)
+* A google account is need to login

 ### Preparing the environment
 * [Download the virtual machine](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59822701_fsnd-virtual-machine/fsnd-virtual-machine.zip)